ACTNET: end-to-end learning of feature activations and multi-stream aggregation for effective instance image retrieval: ACTNET architecture

 The distributions of tensor values before and after passing through the activation functions for a sample image are presented in Figure \ref{Activations-fig}c.
 It can be observed that activation functions significantly improve the SNR of feature maps by squeezing the majority of noisy responses to insignificantly small values.
 Importantly, the Weibull function results in a distribution with a large peak within the first bin showing the noise reduction phenomenon as well as a small peak in the final bin of the distribution showing the ability to equalise strong activations.

 The application of activation functions to the feature map values modifies the underlying distributions of similarity scores for matching and non-matching pairs of images.
 To demonstrate the benefits of the proposed activation layer, we compute the class-separability between histograms of distances for matching and non-matching image pairs.
-The descriptors are extracted using the following aggregation approaches: \begin{enumerate} \item Direct aggregation (DA) \cite{BabenkoSCL14}: the features from the last convolution layers are aggregated using average pooling \item Region of Interest based aggregation (ROIA) \cite{Gordo2017}: the features are first max-pooled across several multi-scale overlapping regions.
-The regional descriptors are aggregated using sum pooling \item SinH aggregation (SinHA): the features are transformed using the Sine-Hyperbolic activation layer before aggregation using average pooling \item Exponential aggregation (ExpA): the features are passed through the Exponential activation layer before average pooling. \item Weibull aggregation (WBA): the features are transformed using the Weibull activation layer before average pooling. \end{enumerate} In all the aforementioned methods, the aggregated signatures are then PCA+Whitened and L2-normalised to form a global descriptor.
+The descriptors are extracted using the following aggregation approaches: \begin{enumerate} \item Direct aggregation (DA) \cite{BabenkoSCL14}: the features from the last convolution layers are aggregated using average pooling. \item Region of Interest based aggregation (ROIA) \cite{Gordo2017}: the features are first max-pooled across several multi-scale overlapping regions.
+The regional descriptors are aggregated using sum pooling. \item GEM aggregation (GEMA) \cite{GEM}: the convolutional features are aggregated using generalized mean pooling. \item SinH aggregation (SinHA): the features are transformed using the Sine-Hyperbolic activation layer before aggregation using average pooling. \item Exponential aggregation (ExpA): the features are passed through the Exponential activation layer before average pooling. \item Weibull aggregation (WBA): the features are transformed using the Weibull activation layer before average pooling. \end{enumerate} In all the aforementioned methods, the aggregated signatures are then PCA+Whitened and L2-normalised to form a global descriptor.
 We then compute $P(s/m)$ and $P(s/n)$ as the probability of observing a Euclidean distance $s$ for a matching and a non-matching descriptor pair $m$ and $n$ respectively.
 The separability between $P(s/m)$ and $P(s/n)$ across values of $s$ is computed using KL-Divergence (KLD).
 It can be observed from Figure \ref{fig:KLDIV} that the aggregation methods based on activation functions, SinHA (KLD=1.59), ExpA (KLD=1.67), WBA (KLD=2.44), provide much better separability between matching and non-matching distributions when compared to DA (KLD=1.15) and ROIA (KLD=1.27).
+There is also an improvement compared to the parametric GEM aggregation (KLD=1.53).
 It can also be observed that the Weibull aggregation achieves the highest KL-Divergence of 2.44.
 Importantly, we find that an increase in KL-divergence correlates strongly with the increase in retrieval accuracy, as shown in Section \ref{sec:experminets}.